11 ITSM best practices to boost efficiency in 2025

 • Collaboration and productivity apps

-In the wake of the Great Resignation, employee engagement and turnover are still major challenges for many businesses.
+Employee engagement and turnover are significant challenges for many businesses.
 According to Gallup, which has been reporting on global employee engagement trends for nearly 15 years:

 • 59% of workers are “quiet quitting” (not engaged)